The Last Lesson: Are Research Papers the Best Final Takeaway?

 As a long-time college professor, I’ve always understood that the flip-side of teaching is learning – and it is less important to know what we teach than it is to understand what students learn.
 And that got me thinking about what should be a college student’s last lesson.

-This spring I found a solution.
 Just as college students can somehow slip through the cracks and make it to their last semester without crucial graduation, they can also make it to that point without really knowing “what they want to be when they grow up.”
-Not surprisingly, researchreveals that young adults change jobs seven times in their 20s.
+Surprisingly, research reveals that young adults change jobs seven times in their 20s.
 And an across-the-board failure of higher education is not to provide their students with personal and occupational information to inform better career decisions.

 But what if there was one last lesson?